nicholas-ko-zy/nicholas-ko-zy.github.io/draft.md

 {:.table}

-However, expanding the width of sidewalks and adding cycling paths does come at a land-use cost, like eating into the planted tree area or shrinking the widths of roads.
+However, expanding the width of sidewalks and adding cycling paths does come at a land-use cost, like taking over the planted tree area or shrinking the widths of roads.
 I think a reasonable starting point would be to increase the width of paths closest to points of interest, like train stations or schools, where more pedestrians and cyclists expected to be.
 So, not all paths need to have the same expanded length, otherwise it will be underutilised.
 Perhaps with sufficient resources, it would be more cost-effective to study the foot and bike traffic flow levels in neighbourhoods and assign appropriate path widths to maximise capacity.

 Now, we turn our attention to ‘**travelling across tracts**’.
 Greater separation can be achieved for this category if there are dedicated cycling routes that go above or underground from the road level.
-Admittedly, this would be more difficult to do in Singapore because it would be expensive to drill underground to make an underpass or build an overhead bridge, for every intersection in every neighbourhood.
+Admittedly, this would be more difficult to do in Singapore because it would be expensive to drill underground to make an underpass or build an overhead bridge for every intersection in every neighbourhood.
 But separating modes by elevation works well.
 In Singapore, the underground network in Orchard MRT station is a good example.
 As a pedestrian, walking to all the malls via the underground network is much easier than driving.
 If you were to drive in that area, one wrong turn could mean driving a long way to make a U-turn.

 A more complex but more effective way of overcoming the mixing of modes at intersections is to have routes that do not follow along the roads.
 Travelling across an intersection is only necessary when pedestrians and cyclists travel alongside cars on roads, and thus are forced to conform to traffic lights signals.
 Instead, an alternative to using traffic junctions is alternative routes for cyclists and pedestrians to move around the city.
 Granted, it is difficult to plan for such alternative routes given land-use constraints, but it has been done in both Singapore and Delft in the form of trails.
 In Singapore, the Rail Corridor can bring you from Clementi to Queenstown, and it does not follow either the train tracks or the route that a car would take.
 Alternative routes, when they exist, make travelling way more seamless because you do not have to make any stops for the traffic light.